 A boat or PWC powered by less than 15 horsepower without restrictions.

 A boat or PWC powered by 15 horsepower or more only if:

 They are accompanied by an adult at least 18 years old who is not under the influence of alcohol and/or drugs or…

 They have passed a boating safety course approved by the South Carolina Department of Natural Resources.

 It is unlawful for a person to cause or allow a child over whom they have permanent or temporary responsibility to operate a boat or PWC illegally.
 Moreover, by statute the boat owner is responsible for any negligence of any operator using the vessel with the owner’s permission or anyone related to the owner.

 The South Carolina and Georgia boat accident lawyer at Hammack Law Firm, Paul Hammack, has operated boats and personal watercraft, and he knows the navigational rules and safety laws.
-Paul currently owns two jet skis so he understands what is required to keep himself and others safe.
-He has practiced Admiralty and Maritime law for 15 years and has represented hundreds of clients in boating related accidents.
+Paul has personally owned and operated owns two jet skis so he understands what is required to keep himself and others safe.
+He has practiced Admiralty and Maritime law for 17 years and has represented multiple clients in boating related accidents.
 If you want an experienced boat accident lawyer, Paul is your guy.